Shopify/polaris/polaris.shopify.com/content/contributing/components-lifecycle.md

 order: 11
 ---

+### Feedback and suggestions

-**Feedback and suggestions.** Have a question, feedback or suggestion?
-You can create an issue during any stage of a component’s lifecycle.
+Have a question, feedback or suggestion?
+You can [create an issue](https://github.com/Shopify/polaris/issues/new) during any stage of a component’s lifecycle.

 ---

 ## Alpha

-Ready for exploratory usage, with breaking changes expected.
-We may decide not to move forward with the component and it could be deprecated without warning.
+The component is a work in progress and ready for exploratory usage, with breaking changes expected.
+During this stage, we’re being critical about understanding the purpose of the component and what problem it’s trying to solve.
+If the purpose is unclear, we may decide not to move forward with the component and it could be removed without warning.

-**Requirements**
+### Requirements

+- Has a clear purpose and rationale for why it belongs in Polaris.
-- Uses Polaris tokens with no references to any hard-coded static values.
+- Uses Polaris [tokens](https://polaris.shopify.com/tokens) with no references to any hard-coded static values.
-- Designed with responsiveness in mind and can adapt across breakpoints.
+- Designed with responsiveness in mind and can adapt across [breakpoints](https://polaris.shopify.com/tokens/breakpoints).
-- Meets most accessibility requirements.
+- Meets known [accessibility](https://polaris.shopify.com/foundations/accessibility) requirements like: contrast, interactive states, touch target size, etc.
 - In progress documentation exists that includes the list of props with some examples.
 - Documentation includes examples in Storybook.
 - The component has 100% test coverage.

-**What to expect**
+### What to expect

 - Usage is being evaluated, and may not progress to Beta.
+Evaluation includes any necessary research and data that supports why the component belongs in Polaris.
 - Components could be changed completely, or removed from the system.
 - Feedback is highly recommended and encouraged.
-Create an issue.
+[Create an issue](https://github.com/Shopify/polaris/issues/new)

 ---

 ## Beta

+The component moves to beta once there’s a clear understanding of the problem and we’re confident in the solution.
+The focus of this stage is all about testing in enough environments to make sure the component is bug free.

-Ready for wider usage, encouraged for most cases.
-Breaking changes are possible.
+Ready for wider adoption, encouraged for most cases.
+Breaking changes are possible in minor version updates.

-**Requirements**
+### Requirements

 - Used multiple times in production (Shopify admin).
-- Meets all accessibility requirements for our use cases.
+- Meets all [accessibility](https://polaris.shopify.com/foundations/accessibility) requirements for our use cases.
 - Usage guidelines and documentation covers common use cases.
 - Has been reviewed and tested in production by designers and developers.
 - Figma components available in the Polaris Components file.

-**What to expect**
+### What to expect

 - Work is being done to move to Stable.
+- Manual and automated migration guidance is being worked on.

 ## Stable

-Ready for full adoption, with long-term support expected.
+The component is bug free and works in most if not all environments.
+It’s ready for full adoption, with long-term support expected.

-**Requirements**
+### Requirements

 - The API is stable, with no breaking changes until the next major release (if necessary).
 - Usability testing and feedback has been gathered on UX and DX.
 - Documentation exists for component props, variants, accessibility guidelines, and usage.
+- Manual and automated migration documentation exists.

 ---

 ## Deprecated

-The component will likely be removed in the next major release and usage is discouraged.
+The component will be removed and should be avoided.

-**Requirements**
+### Requirements

 - Documentation exists for the deprecation and includes any alternative components.
 - The component includes deprecation warnings when used.
+- The removal date has been announced and is at least one month away from the release date of the package that removes the component.
-- Manual and automated migration documentation exists.
+- Manual and automated migration paths are documented and have been available for at least one month.